 Emergency Mental Health Resources

-Mental Health emergencies usually involve risk of suicide or an actual suicide attempt.
+Mental Health emergencies usually involve the risk of potentially lethal self-harm or suicide.
 Quite often, if someone is in the midst of a severe emotional crisis, they will not willingly go to an emergency room or seek immediate professional help.
-If you or someone you know is experiencing this, there are ways to get help.
+These situations require urgent treatment by trained professionals.
+Below are some helpful resources to contact in the event of a mental health emergency.

 In the US